Accidents at Work

 A work accident can have serious repercussions on your life, so think carefully about making a compensation claim and take advice from a specialist solicitor.

-If you would like to find out more about accident at work compensation, please call Julian Cole now on 01264 325805 or email: firstname.lastname@example.org and we’ll be happy to discuss making an accident at work claim with you.
+If you would like to find out more about an accident at work compensation, please call Julian Cole now on 01264 325805 or email: firstname.lastname@example.org and he will be happy to discuss making an accident at work claim with you.